1.

 D

-Explanation:D) Wash the pRBC product prior to the transfusion
+Explanation:D) Wash the pRBC product prior to giving the transfusion

 IgA is concentrated mostly in the mucosal secretions and is believed to be important in the immune function of the mucosal barrier.